-How butter is made is not a rocket science indeed.
-It is easy and a homemade delicacy, which homemakers often can prepare from milk.
+How is butter made?
+It is not rocket science indeed.
+It is an easy and a homemade delicacy, which homemakers often can prepare from milk.

-But the authenticity of the making process and purity and freshness of milk is a prerequisite for making better quality butter.
+But the authenticity of the making process and purity and freshness of milk is a prerequisites for making better quality butter.

 Strategically, milk butter is made from curd.
 If you wish, you can prepare butter from milk cream as well.
 Pure and boiled milk gets converted to curd and by churning the curd, milk butter gets prepared.
 This is an unsalted variety, which is used in preparing clarified butter or ghee.